slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Which is more hipster: using the latest modern web framework, or bragging about how you don't use modern web frameworks?
 > *'In Europe 100 miles is a long way, In the US 100 years is a long time'*
 > *'When I'm good, I'm very good, but when I'm bad, I'm better.' -- Mae West*
+> *'I wrote the story myself.
+It's about a girl who lost her reputation and never missed it.' -- Mae West*
 > *'La que no es puta non desfruta.'*
 > *'love people and use money vs love money and use people'*
 > *'Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem.'*
 > *'The four most expensive words in the English language: «This time is different».'
-> *'Reality continues to ruin my life.' -- Bill Watterson*
 > *'I remember a humoristic Soviet daily wall calendar that said: «And then we'll destroy the cranes, and the whole world will wonder how we built these pyramids.»'
-“I wrote the story myself.
-It's about a girl who lost her reputation and never missed it.” — Mae West

-To find the truths inside of us that make us all relate to each other.
-That bring us back to our common humanity.
-This is why the comedians are the modern day philosophers.
 -->